transparency-lecture/transparency-lecture.github.io/_posts/2018-06-15-Results-AWS-data-Patscherkofel.md

 With our measurement we detected a difference in the behavior of natural and artificial snow.
 On the one hand the ski slope’s snow showed a slightly higher albedo until the continuous melting period started on 16th of April (between 1 % to 11 %).
-On the other hand the site of natural snow was faster snow-free, but this difference is only two days.
+On the other hand, the site of natural snow was snow-free sooner, but this difference is only two days.
 Probably, this is due to the lower albedo value at the beginning of the continuous melting period.

-The main problem is, that we do not know the mixing ratio of natural and artificial snow on the ski slopes, and therefore we cannot determine the exact influence of artificial snow on the energy budget.
+The main problem is, that we do not know the mixing ratio of natural and artificial snow on the ski slopes, and therefore an evalutation of the influence of artificial snow on the energy budget is impossible.
 A winter with less snow would be easier for the analysis.
 Further the differences of the snow properties are not clear, besides the density that should be higher on the ski slope as explained before.
 But according to Brock et al. (2000) the density should not have a significant impact on the albedo.
 In addition, the measurements